MicrosoftDocs/windows-itpro-docs/windows/privacy/required-windows-diagnostic-data-events-and-fields-2004.md

 ### Microsoft.Windows.WERVertical.OSCrash

-This event sends binary data from the collected dump file wheneveer a bug check occurs, to help keep Windows up to date.
-The is the OneCore version of this event.
+This event sends binary data from the collected dump file whenever a bug check occurs, to help keep Windows up to date.
+This is the OneCore version of this event.

 The following fields are available: